rhd-gitops-example/services/README.md

   services promote [flags]

 Flags:
-      --branch-name string       the name of the branch on the destination repository for the pull request --cache-dir string         where to cache Git checkouts (default "~/.promotion/cache") --commit-email string      the email to use for commits when creating branches --commit-message string    the msg to use on the resultant commit and pull request --commit-name string       the name to use for commits when creating branches --debug                    additional debug logging output
+      --branch-name string       the name of the branch on the destination repository for the pull request (auto-generated if empty)
+      --cache-dir string         where to cache Git checkouts (default "~/.promotion/cache") --commit-email string      the email to use for commits when creating branches --commit-message string    the msg to use on the resultant commit and pull request --commit-name string       the name to use for commits when creating branches --debug                    additional debug logging output
+      --from string              source Git repository
-      --from string              source Git repository -h, --help                     help for promote
+      --from-branch string       branch on the source Git repository (default "master") -h, --help                     help for promote
       --insecure-skip-verify     Insecure skip verify TLS certificate
       --keep-cache               whether to retain the locally cloned repositories in the cache directory --repository-type string   the type of repository: github, gitlab or ghe (default "github") --service string           service name to promote
       --to string                destination Git repository
+      --to-branch string         branch on the destination Git repository (default "master")

 Global Flags:
       --github-token string   oauth access token to authenticate the request